Thursday, July 11, 2024

 As usual, you play as THE ONLY SHIP LEFT THAT CAN SAVE EARTH.
 Notice how the front of the ship sorta looks like a Xenomorph head.

-Before you think that it's just a coincidence, or that I'm crazy and see Xenomorph heads everywhere... here's the box art:
+Before you think that it's just a coincidence, or that I'm crazy and see Xenomorph heads everywhere... here's some official art:

 Usually we just get monsters inspired by Alien, so it's pretty cool to get a protagonist ship that looks like a Xenomorph-head.

 The Y button unleashes whatever special weapon you've got (there are four types) while the B button fires standard shots...that can be charged-up (seen here) to do huge damage.
-This variety in available offensive powers is pretty cool; you can use one or the other.
-Typically in these games you just stack weapons atop one another until you're filling the screen with death, so having multiple separate avenues of attack is refreshing.
+It's a lot more impressive than the charged shot in the Game Boy versions.

 A slightly Xeno-y miniboss!
 At first I was playing this game on Novice (the lowest difficulty level, below even Easy) and when I one-shotted this thing, I began to rethink that.